dbolser/registry-factory/README.md

 ### Shared modules

 A registry can be created to store shared modules.
-Shared modules are modules that are used in multiple registries (e.g. a model and a module).
+Shared modules are used in multiple registries (e.g. a model and a module).

 ```Python
 from registry_factory.factory import Factory